Overview

 For security, it is recommended that an application enables only the privileges that it needs.
 If a privilege may be used occasionally, or if it must be used by some of its child processes, it can be disabled to retain the ability to re-enable it at a later stage.
 However, to prevent a privilege from being re-enabled by the application or any of its child processes, the safest course of action is to remove the privilege completely.

-If no require privileges are specified for a Windows Service, the SCM will not change the service's access token at startup, leaving it with the privileges assigned by default, i.e those held by the user and groups to which the service account belongs.
+If no required privileges are specified for a Windows Service, the SCM will not change the service's access token at startup, leaving it with the privileges assigned by default, i.e those held by the user and groups to which the service account belongs.

 The following privileges are commonly assigned to users running services: